- The U.S. has experienced 14 recessions in the last 100 years that lasted anywhere from a few months to several years.

-Economic turmoil comes and goes, but when growth declines into the negatives and unemployment rates rise, the economy can fall into recession.
-The U.S. has experienced two recessions in the last 15 years: the 2008 housing crisis and the 2020 COVID-19 recession.
+The U.S. economy is robust and diverse, but when growth rates fall into the red and unemployment rises, a recession can emerge.
+The U.S. has experienced two recessions in the last 15 years: the Great Financial Recession of 2007-2009 and the pandemic-induced recession of 2020.

 Boost Your Emergency Savings

 Financial experts recommend having six to nine months’ worth of nondiscretionary spend in savings in case of an emergency.
 Maintaining six to nine months’ worth of income, including both nondiscretionary and discretionary spend, is an alternate, more conservative guideline.
 Regardless of the size of your liquidity reserve, the funds should be highly accessible at all times.